 2. Use bank lines of credit: Similarly, you can borrow from your bank, but this can lead to heavy debt, especially as you become more successful at transitioning clients and providing managed services – the more Services you sell, the more you have to borrow.
 “If you’re trying to build value in your business, this will work against you,” Rozeboom says.

 3. Work with a Financial Services Company: Some companies have programs specifically designed for IT solution providers with as a Service offerings.
 GreatAmerica Financial Services, for example, offers Hardware as a Rental, which covers costs for hardware, software, installation, training, support, and services and bills customers every month.
 In addition, it pays the VAR or MSP upfront to cover expenses, significantly reducing risk, and forwards monthly recurring revenue, if applicable.

 5 Not Having a Plan for the End of the Contract

 Rozeboom says as a Service contracts are written for a specific term, whether 24 or 36 months – or more.
 So it’s essential to have a strategy for the end of the term, whether continuing the service, updating the technology, or changing the services you will provide.

 The end of the contract term is a prime opportunity for a refresh or selling deeper into the customer.
 Have a plan to make the most of it.

 Make a Strategic Transition

-There’s a lot to think about and a lot of questions to answer before you sell your first as a Service contract.
-The planning you do upfront will help you avoid mistakes that can slow your transition to this new model — as well as overall business growth.
+There’s a lot to think about and many questions to answer before you sell your first as a Service contract.
+The planning you do upfront will help you avoid mistakes that can slow your transition to this new model and overall business growth.
 Making changes at a reasonable pace for your team and your clients, laying the groundwork for your sales team’s success, and funding hardware and software in a way that makes the most sense for your business will help you find ways to optimize this new part of your business.